 Ideally, you want the lowest interest rate you can get.
-Fixed-rate loans carry the same interest rate throughout the term of the loan, but a variable-interest-rate loan can fluctuate throughout the term, based on changes in the underlying index rate.
+Fixed-rate loans carry the same interest rate throughout the term of the loan, but a variable interest rate loan can fluctuate throughout the term based on changes in the underlying index rate.

-There also may be fees to be aware of, such as origination and closing fees, prepayment penalties, and others.
+There also may be fees to be aware of, such as origination fees, closing fees, prepayment penalties, and others.
 It’s helpful to know what all the fees are for and if they are negotiable.

-Knowing your total costs and understanding the total interest you will pay over the life of the loan will help you with your decision about whether to borrow.
+Knowing your total costs and understanding the total interest you will pay over the life of the loan will help you with your decision about whether or not to borrow.
 Either a lower interest rate or a shorter term may save money in the long run.
 A personal loan calculator or amortization table can help with this analysis.

 Other Options for Financing a Wedding